-ABOUT ME
+ABOUT

 Who is Chris Krantz?

-In those early years I took my dogs everywhere and found that good dogs can be trained based upon two simple principles, sound leadership and resource management.
+In those early years I took my dogs everywhere and found that good dogs can be trained based upon two simple principles: sound leadership and resource management.

 Since then I have found success.
 My clients trust me, and much of my business is through referrals.
-Many of my clients from years past still contact me to work their dogs and keep their skills sharp.
+Many of my clients from years past still contact me to work with their dogs and keep their skills sharp.
 That is my greatest working accomplishment.

 My Training Philosophy